File: the evolution of the fashion and luxury sector

 Is it too late to save luxury?

-artistic directors luxury crisis
+artistic directors crisis luxury

 A controversial concept: see now, buy now

-Beyond the business model itself, it is possible to establish a link with a “cultural” factor.
-Americans are in fact almost all in marketing luxury, while the old continent retains Houses with a much nobler vision of luxury.
+Beyond the business model itself, it is possible to establish a link with a "cultural" factor.
+Americans are in fact almost all in a marketing luxury, while the old continent retains Houses with a much nobler vision of luxury.

 yeezy season one

-The department stores (Louvre Matengo, ideal setting for the book
+Department stores (Louvre Matengo, ideal setting for the book

 see now buy now